 It’s January and time for me to get some Oahu whale watching in!

-Oahu Whale Watching in Waikiki
+The Majestic Whale Watching Cruise in Waikiki

 I hear a lot of questions about where the best Oahu whale watching is done.
 There are a variety of choices boasting the best whale watching experience such as on a Waikiki cruise, the Makapuu hike or along the Waianae coast on a snorkel excursion.
 If Oahu whale watching is your only option, then I personally think a Waikiki whale watching cruise is your best bet.